ASMMOD/Credit-Card-Transactions/README.md

-Utilized the above application noted.
+Utilized the above application as noted.